bcgov/shinyrems/inst/helpfiles/tab2_tidy.md

 * Sets the timezone to PST
 * Filter out unwanted values of SAMPLE_CLASS and SAMPLE_STATE (e.g. blanks and replicates)

-The underlying function being used in the `wqbc` R package is `tidy_ems_data`.
+The underlying function being used in the `wqbc` R package is [tidy_ems_data](http://bcgov.github.io/wqbc/reference/tidy_ems_data.html).
 The filtering is done separately.